emacthegreat/emacthegreat.github.com/_posts/2018-08-29-science-of-meditation.md

 Picture someone who regularly practices meditation and I probably don’t look like them.
 Half the time I’m wearing Vans, a tee-shirt and a leather jacket to head to some bar on Main St, and the other half i’m dressed in some version of a business casual outfit.
 I probably don’t really act like someone who regularly engages in the practice either.
 I’m relatively blunt and wouldn’t be caught dead reading a Yoga magazine (not because I have anything against these types of publications, but because I’m rarely interested in them and would probably rather read Wired).

-That said, there’s a reason I named this site Meditations on Tech.
+That said, there’s a reason why I named this site Meditations on Tech.
 The definition of the word Meditation doesn’t refer to the formal practice.
 Rather, it’s “a written or spoken discourse expressing considered thoughts on a subject”.
-Whatever.
+That, along with Marcus Aurelius' book Meditation, made the site's name an easy decision.

 With that said, meditation has been in my life since I was little as both my parents are solid practitioners, though I only started to engage in it on a regular basis just short of two years ago.
 It didn’t take much, or long, to get me hooked and now I’d say I typically practice it on a daily basis.
 It became a regular item for my daily to-do list, and I found it extremely beneficial for alleviating the number of stresses and hurdles life tends to throw at oneself which, let’s face it, everyone encounters.